-Kean University will utilize this system to notify our community of the following announcements and/or emergencies:
+Kean University will utilize this emergency alert platform to notify our community of the following announcements and/or emergencies:

-- Emergency Campus Events Alerts to students and staff of security-related incidents, utility shutdowns, weather related closures and events and other critical advisories as events unfold. - Information Technology Provide maximum warning for service disruption and recovery. - First Responder Mobilization Alerts to campus security, police, fire and emergency services automatically.
+Emergency Campus Events - Alerts to students, faculty and staff of security-related incidents, utility shutdowns, weatherrelated closures and events, and other critical advisories as events unfold.

+Information Technology - Provide maximum warning for service disruption and recovery.